jedisct1/libsodium-php/README.md

 Bob should never disclose his secret key.
 Unless someone drugs him and hits him with a $5 wrench.

-If you want don't want to store public keys, the `crypto_box_publickey_from_secretkey()` function can be used to compute a public key given a secret key.
+If you don't want to store public keys, the `crypto_box_publickey_from_secretkey()` function can be used to compute a public key given a secret key.